SOFIE-project/ARD-Implementation/ARD public ledger/migrations/README.md

 In this case, the timelock to patch a vulnerability is set to 10 seconds.
 So it is possible to test the condition that the Expert, or the Authority, can trigger the disclosure procedure by revealing the secret.
 NOTE: the Vendor can also trigger the disclosure procedure, but an event will notify that the grace period has expired.

+Next step: the *publishSecret* function exposed by the Auhtority smart contract needs to be invoked by anyone.

 ## Publish the secret